 Before getting to know other things related to micromanagement it is essential to have knowledge about what exactly is micromanagement.

-Micromanagement is a way of working where a person from staff closely observes each and every activity of the employee and tries to find fault in every small thing.
+Micromanagement is a way of working where a person on staff closely observes each and every activity of the employee and tries to find fault in every small thing.
 They never get satisfied with the work of employees.

 How can we realize that micromanagement is taking place in the organization?